aws-amplify/docs/docs/cli/storage/overview.md

 Amplify CLI's `storage` category enables you to create and manage cloud-connected file & data storage.
 Use the `storage` category when you need to store:

-1. app content (images, audio, video etc.) in an public, protected or private storage bucket or
+1. app content (images, audio, video etc.) in a public, protected or private storage bucket or
 2. app data in a NoSQL database and access it with a REST API + Lambda

 ## Setup a new storage resource